 Reports from the NMFS stranding database of Steller sea lions entangled in marine debris or with injuries caused by other types of human interaction are another source of mortality data.
-During the 5-year period from 2007 to 2011, one animal possessed a circumferential neck entanglement of unknown marine debris, and presented with a gaff puncture wound (Table 4).
-The mean annual mortality and serious injury from other sources of human interactions for 2007-2011 is 0.4.
+During the 5-year period from 2008 to 2012, 15 animals were observed with circumferential neck entanglements from packing bands or other unknown marine debris (Table 3).
+The mean annual mortality and serious injury from other sources of human interactions for 2008-2012 is 3.0.